-Rehabilitation costs for the exploration work proposed for the 2021-2022 field season (as detailed in Section 3.2) have been calculated using the DPIR standard format.
-The completed form has been provided in Appendix 4 and the summary page is provided in Table 16.
+Rehabilitation costs for the exploration work proposed for the 2024 field season (as detailed in Section 3.2) have been calculated using the DITT standard format.
+The completed form has been provided in Appendix 4 and the summary page is provided in Table 8 (redacted from public version).